DCCC chair: Criticisms on socialism, defund the police are 'Republican caricature'

 “It’s not just QAnon,” he said.
 “It’s about whether the Republican Party is bankrupt of ideas and chasing its tail on these very dark conspiracy theories or other divisive things like exploiting the issue of racial justice for political gain.”

-He defended Democrats running attack ads against Republican members linking them to these fringe elements of the party, saying that the ads are aimed at those who voted not to certify the results of the 2020 election and who oppose the Covid relief bill.
+He defended Democrats running attack ads against Republican members linking them to these fringe elements of the party, saying that the ads are aimed at those who voted not to impeach Donald Trump and to keep Greene on her committees.

 Maloney said the DCCC will conduct a deep dive looking at the 2020 election, focusing on not only what went wrong with issues such as polling, but also what went right, especially in the two Georgia Senate races that helped Democrats take control of that chamber.
 He refused to call it an autopsy, pointing out that it was Democrats who took control of the White House and both chambers of Congress.